yancyou/yancyou.github.io/contents/fun-tidbits.md

-Here are some interesting facts and hobbies about me:
+Here are some interesting facts about me:

 ### 📚 Teaching